Aklakan/libnss-json/README.md

 sudo chmod 755 /etc/nss-json
 ```

 * Note, that this file **must** be executable by all.
-If this file contains sensitive information (e.g. a password) you would probably want to make it `511` (executable but neither read- nor writable), but this will not work for script languages where the interpreter reads the file under the user's rights!
+If this file contains sensitive information (e.g. a password) you might be inclined to make it `511` (executable but neither read- nor writable), but this will not work for script languages where the interpreter reads the file under the user's rights!

-* Run the `target/main-test-nss-json` tool created by `make` to make sure everything is in place so far.
+* Run the `target/main-test-nss-json` tool created by `make` to make sure everything is in place so far. **TODO** The test script assumes above setup, and half of the tests actually succeed if a fail is reported.

 * **Now make sure you have an open terminal where you are root!**

 * Open the file `/etc/nsswitch.conf` with the editor of your choice and add `json` to e.g. passwd.
 Obviously, you can easily disable the nss-json service by removing `json` again, but if something goes wrong, you may have locked yourself out.
-In the worst case, you need to start your system for e.g. a USB stick to revert your changes to `/etc/nsswitch.conf`.
+In the worst case, you need to start your system for e.g. a USB drive to revert your changes to `/etc/nsswitch.conf`.

 ```
 passwd:         json compat